How to Order Animals through NCLAS

 II.
 Hygiene and Care

 A high degree of hygienic conditions should be maintained.
-Periodical cleaning and sterilisation of cages, diet and water containers and cleaning and disinfection of rooms should be ensured.
-Animal rooms should be rodent and other vector proof Pest control measures should be undertaken periodically.
+Periodical cleaning and sterilization of cages, feral diet and water containers and cleaning and disinfection of rooms should be ensured.
+Animal rooms should be feral rodent and other vector proof.
+Pest control measures should be undertaken periodically.
 Use of any pesticide that may have deleterious effect on animals should be avoided.
-"Pyrethrum", a plant extract can be safely used as a pesticide in animal rooms.
-Trained personnel should undertake the day-to-day care of the animals.
+"Pyrethrum", a plant extract can be safely used as a pesticide in animal rooms and surrounding areas.
+Trained personnel should undertake the day-to-day care of the animals on all days.

 III.
 Nutritional Requirements